Invariant Distributions in Nonlinear Markov Chains with Aggregators: Theory, Computation, and Applications: Introduction

-\cite{butkovsky2014ergodic} provides conditions for the ergodicity of nonlinear Markov chains.
-However, these conditions are significantly stronger than those required for the ergodicity of standard linear Markov chains and are not applicable to many settings of interest including the three applications we provide in this paper.
-Additionally, in Example \ref{Example:convergence}, we demonstrate that even for one of the most basic nonlinear Markov chains with two states, which satisfies our uniqueness conditions, the chain is not ergodic and does not converge to the unique invariant distribution.
-This example highlights the limited applicability of any uniqueness result that relies on the ergodicity of the chains in the case of nonlinear Markov chains.
-In Example \ref{Example: Average Convergence} we further show that a law of large numbers fails for the nonlinear Markov chains even when our uniqueness conditions hold.
+\cite{butkovsky2014ergodic} provides conditions for the ergodicity of nonlinear Markov chains. \cite{saburov2016ergodicity} establishes ergodicity conditions for finite state nonlinear Markov chains and \cite{shchegolev2022new} provides improved convergence rates (see \cite{budhiraja2015local} and \cite{ying2018approximation} for further related results).
+However, these approaches fundamentally rely on establishing that the nonlinear Markov operator has contraction properties.
+This requirement, while leading to strong results like uniform ergodicity, is significantly more restrictive than the conditions for ergodicity in standard linear Markov chains.
+Crucially, these contraction properties are not satisfied by the models we study in this paper.
+We discuss this in detail in Section \ref{sec:Non-contraction} in the appendix and show that the nonlinear operators corresponding to our key applications are generally not contractions, even in simple parameter settings.
+Therefore, these results from the literature are not applicable in our setting.
+Additionally, in Example \ref{Example:convergence} in Section \ref{sec:convergence}, we demonstrate that even for one of the most basic nonlinear Markov chains with two states, which satisfies our uniqueness conditions, the chain is not ergodic and does not converge to the unique invariant distribution.
+This example illustrates that the concepts of uniqueness and ergodicity are distinct, with the separation, intuitively, being more pronounced in nonlinear Markov chains.
+In Example \ref{Example: Average Convergence} in Section \ref{sec:convergence} we further show that a law of large numbers does not hold for the nonlinear Markov chains even when our uniqueness conditions hold.
 Despite these negative results, we provide some important applications where the uniqueness of the invariant measure is of interest.
-For example, the invariant measure can correspond to the solution of nonlinear equations in $\mathbb{R}^{n}$ or the equilibrium wealth distribution of large dynamic economies (see Section \ref{sec:applications}).
-In the framework of mean field games, \cite{lasry2007mean}, \cite{light2022mean}, and \cite{anahtarci2023learning} provide conditions on the primitives of the game to prove the uniqueness of mean field equilibrium.
+For example, the invariant measure can correspond to the solution of nonlinear equations in $\mathbb{R}^{n}$ or the equilibrium wealth distribution of large dynamic economies (see Section \ref{sec:applications}).\footnote{Another related area of literature is mean field games, where conditions for uniqueness have been studied in \cite{lasry2007mean}, \cite{light2022mean}, and \cite{anahtarci2023learning} in different settings (see also \cite{wikecek2020discrete} and references therein for insights into the connection between discrete-time mean field games and nonlinear Markov chains).} In a continuous time setting with a finite state space, \cite{neumann2023nonlinear} provides conditions that imply the uniqueness of an invariant measure, based on specific assumptions about differentiability and non-singularity related to the generator of the Markov chain.
+Furthermore, \cite{neumann2023nonlinear} illustrates peculiar behaviors exhibited by nonlinear Markov chains in continuous time through several examples.
+Unlike prior works that depend heavily on differentiability or contraction conditions, our results focus on nonlinear Markov chains with an aggregator structure and leverage monotonicity conditions instead.
+This approach enables us to apply our uniqueness result in settings that previous methods cannot address, such as the applications in Section \ref{sec:applications} we described above.
+Hence, beyond its theoretical contributions, our results can be used to study invariant distributions and equilibria in practical settings.